timmybo5/simple-weapon-base/README.md

 ## Usage
 Using the base into your own gamemode can be done by:
-1. Implementing the PlayerBase class into your player class `partial class MyPlayer : PlayerBase`
+1. Implementing the PlayerBase class into your player class `partial class MyPlayer : PlayerBase` and calling the PlayerBase constructor on your player constructor `public MyPlayer() : base() {}`
-2. If you want the HUD you'll need to initialize it in your game constructor
+3. If you want the HUD you'll need to initialize it in your game constructor
 ```
 public Game()
 {